auravila/DataScience-Capstone/README.md

 Both hyperdrive runs provided a similar result

-The results of these executions were far less from the results of automl votingclassified metrics therefore automl experiment was chosen as the best model for deployment.
+*The results of these executions were far less accurate from the results of automl votingclassified metrics therefore **automl experiment was chosen as the best model** for deployment.*

 ## Future Improvements for the project: